OengKimChhay/how-to-publish-package-to-packagist.org/README.md

 # how-to-publish-package-to-packagist.org
-How to publish custom package to packagist.org
+1- go inside your file or package that you want to publish 2- then run